Asian stocks stumble on China tech worries

-The region's biggest markets, Japan and China, both declined.
-The Nikkei (.N225) fell 0.6% following a surge in COVID-19 infections in Tokyo, just weeks before the city hosts the Olympics.
+The region’s biggest markets, Japan and China, both declined.
+The Nikkei fell 0.6% following a surge in COVID-19 infections in Tokyo, just weeks before the city hosts the Olympics. [.T]

-That pushed Chinese blue chips (.CSI300) down 0.4% and Hong Kong's Hang Seng (.HSI) 0.8% lower, weighing on MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS), which swung into negative territory.
+That pushed Chinese blue chips down 0.4% and Hong Kong’s Hang Seng 0.8% lower, weighing on MSCI’s broadest index of Asia-Pacific shares outside Japan, which swung into negative territory. [.SS]

 Trading was thinner than usual with U.S. markets closed for the extended 4th of July weekend, meaning “price action might be choppy,” and markets may be “trading on their own regional idiosyncrasies rather than a macro thematic,” said Kyle Rodda, a market analyst at IG in Melbourne.